 How do I ensure daily vitamin D intake?

 Vitamin D is mostly produced by yourself through the UVB portion in the sunlight.
 Spending half an hour a day outside between 11 a.m. and 3 p.m. will suffice.
-Not in winter, however; the sun is too low in the Netherlands and Belgium during winter.
-The Sunshower®'s UV function can provide you with sufficient UVB light every day.
+Not in winter, however; the sun is too low in the UK during the winter months.
+The Sunshower's UV function can provide you with sufficient UVB light every day.

 Why should you prepare your skin for the summer sun?